-Some of these FRM components are already built into local FRM plans and policies.
-The Lower Manhattan Coastal Resilience and the East Side Coastal Resiliency Projects both aim to reduce coastal flood risks in individual neighborhoods of Manhattan.
+Some of these FRM strategies are already built into local FRM plans and policies.
+The Lower Manhattan Climate Resilience Study (New York City Economic Development Corporation & City of New York Mayor's Office of Recovery and Resiliency, 2019) and the East Side Coastal Resiliency Projects (City of New York Office of Management and Budget, 2019) both aim to reduce coastal flood risks in individual neighborhoods of Manhattan.
 The City of New York's Climate Resilience Design Guidelines (2022a) provide guidance on how to reduce the impacts of extreme precipitation, sea level rise, and heat on capital projects (e.g., infrastructure, landscapes, and buildings).
 These guidelines focus on reducing stormwater inputs to the city's sewer system and selecting appropriate design flood elevations for Capital projects located in current and future coastal floodplains.
 In its Neighborhood Coastal Flood Protection Project Planning Guidance, the City of New York (2021) provided guidance for initial concept planning, feasibility and design stages of neighborhood scale coastal flood protection projects that are equitable, resilient, and well designed.
 This guidance underscores the importance of shaping these projects to address unique neighborhood characteristics, maximize community benefits and improve the public realm.
-In its long-term vision for Increasing Stormwater Resilience in the Face of Climate Change, NYCDEP (New York City Department of Environmental Protection, 2021) describes a multi-faceted approach which will involve some upscaling its implementation of rain gardens, stormwater medians, onsite detention projects, green roofs.
-Bluebelts, and cloudburst projects to augment drainage capacity while providing valuable community cobenefits.
-The Vision also includes interim measures that will improve communication between residents and the City, better maintain existing drainage infrastructure, and better predict where flooding occurs now and in the future.
+In its long-term vision for Increasing Stormwater Resilience in the Face of Climate Change, NYCDEP (City of New York Department of Environmental Protection, 2021) describes a multi-faceted approach which will involve some upscaling its implementation of rain gardens, stormwater medians, onsite detention projects, green roofs, Bluebelts, and cloudburst projects to augment drainage capacity while providing valuable community co-benefits.
+This vision also includes interim measures that will improve communication between residents and the City, better maintain existing drainage infrastructure, and better predict where flooding occurs now and in the future.
 It is noteworthy, however, that these measures do not explicitly address the need to manage higher volumes and intensities of stormwater (e.g. contemporary 100-year or greater rain events), protect the coast, reduce groundwater flooding, or build resilience to compound-hazards.
 To date, no community-initiated FRM plans have been developed in NYC.
-However, while none of the case studies reviewed in the Equity Chapter mention the development of any community-scale FRM plans, other community-scale resiliency planning efforts that emphasize anti-displacement, and a just energy transition are underway, as profiled on the Regional Plan Association's recently launched NYC Climate Resilience Plan Mapper (Regional Plan Association, 2023).
-PlaNYC and Mayor Adams' Climate Strong Communities program will leverage resources to build climate resilience in communities that did not receive Post-Sandy relief funds (City of New York Mayor's Office of Climate & Environmental Justice, 2022b; City of New York Office of the Mayor, 2023).
+However, while none of the case studies reviewed in the Equity Chapter mention the development of any community-scale FRM plans, other community-scale resiliency planning efforts that emphasize anti-displacement, and a just energy transition are underway (Regional Plan Association, 2023).
+PlaNYC and the Climate Strong Communities program will leverage resources to build climate resilience in communities that did not receive Post-Sandy relief funds (City of New York Mayor's Office of Climate & Environmental Justice, 2022b; City of New York Office of the Mayor, 2023).
 Examples of individual properties that have developed site-scale FRM plans can also be found throughout the city.